ItzSelenux/papirus-folders-gui/README.md

 # papirus-folders-gui
 papirus-folders-gui is a graphical user interface for papirus-folders, this program change the folders color of Papirus

+Note: This project doesn't provide any folder icons

 ## Table of contents

 - [papirus-folder installation](#papirus-folder-installation)